Skip to content

 Handle Rugs with Care

 Tip: Never brush or scrub out any stains as this might make it worse.
-Always do a stain removal test before (stop if you notice run/ color mix when test washing) tackling the entire rug.
+Always do a stain removal test before (stop if you notice run/ colour mix when test washing) tackling the entire rug.

 Dry Delicately